psparthiban21/psparthiban21/README.md

 - Made recommendations for mitigating identified risks and improving system reliability.
 - Designed and developed training manuals to increase security awareness throughout the company.
 - Monitored live systems in real-time to identify threats and performance issues.
-- Managed and maintained Kubernetes infrastructure, updating standard operating procedures for the environment.
 - Created customized Docker images based on project requirements.
 - Developed and managed multiple application images using technologies such as Java, Node.js, and Python.
+- Managed and maintained Kubernetes infrastructure, updating standard operating procedures for the environment.
 - Demonstrated strong knowledge in automating Kubernetes activities through CI/CD pipelines, templates, and scripting.
+- Created multiple deployments using Helm and deployed full-stack web applications on Kubernetes.
 - Created and maintained projects in Kubernetes, ensuring smooth operation and user administration for developers.
 - Troubleshoot build failures in Oracle Kubernetes and automated daily tasks using Ansible, Shell Scripting, and Python.
 - Managed the network in Kubernetes and Oracle Cloud@Customer.
-- Successfully implemented GitOps for end-to-end deployments using ArgoCD.
 - Automated onboarding service deployments, significantly reducing manual effort.
 - Fully automated the end-to-end production deployment process, achieving a production-ready state in less than 5 minutes.
 - Designed and implemented end-to-end pipelines using Pipeline as Code (PaC) in Jenkins.